THANKS FOR LISTENING WORLD!

 Yeah.

 Here's a weird one for you.
-Just total like just, you know, it's not weird actually.
+It's not weird actually.
 It's just we don't expect to know this, but what does Popeye do for work?
-But do we know that is he just?
-He's just a sailor that just sales like does he?
+He's just a sailor that just sails, does he?

 Yeah, I guess so.
 There's a shipment, makes money doing that.
 But I don't know specifically.
 Is he a fisherman, crabber, cargo?
 No idea.

-somebody tell us maybe that is explained at some point but not that we need an explanation again it's just he wins some money after you know the boxing match with Oxblood but like okay how else was he making money I don't know
+I don't know.
+Somebody tell us maybe that is explained at some point but not that we need an explanation again it's just he wins some money after the boxing match with Oxblood, but how else was he making money?
+I don't know.

 Yeah, just curiosity.